t0ffel/fluent-plugin-amq/README.md

 # fluent-plugin-amqp
-AMQP Qpid input plugin for fluentd
+ActiveMQ Qpid input plugin for fluentd

 ## Overview

-Fluentd plugin to listen to secured AMQP message bus.
+Fluentd plugin to listen to secured ActiveMQ message bus (Not RabbitMQ).

 ## Why this plugin was created?